-- For a parameter to estimated in GLOBK, apr_xxx command must be used where xxx is a parameter type (e.g., neu, svs, wob, ut1, atm) - If a parameter is not mentioned, it does not appear in the solution, but if it appears in the h-file (i.e, estimated in GAMIT), its uncertainty is implicit in the GLOBK solution; e.g., if orbits are estimated in GAMIT and you want them constrained in GLOBK, use apr_svs.
-If apr_svs is not used, orbits are left constrained. - If zero given as a priori sigma, then parameter is not estimated (effectively left unconstrained) - To force a parameter to its a priori value, use "F" as the a priori sigma - Parameters estimated in glorg must be kept "loose" in globk; if rotation or scale is not estimated in glorg, it must be tightly constrained in globk. - "Loose" constraints are apriori sigmas large compared to how well the parameter can be estimated without constraints.
+- For a parameter to be estimated in GLOBK, apr_xxx command must be used where xxx is a parameter type (e.g., neu, svs, wob, ut1, atm) - If a parameter is not mentioned, it does not appear in the solution, but if it appears in the h-file (i.e, estimated in GAMIT), its uncertainty is implicit in the GLOBK solution; e.g., if orbits are estimated in GAMIT and you want them constrained in GLOBK, use apr_svs.
+If apr_svs is not used, orbits are left constrained. - If zero given as a priori sigma, then parameter is not estimated (effectively left unconstrained) - To force a parameter to its a priori value, use "F" as the a priori sigma - Parameters estimated in glorg must be kept "loose" in globk; if rotation or scale is not estimated in glorg, it must be tightly constrained in globk.
+In GAMIT baseline processing, rotations are fixed and translation constained by orbit.
+Default is to automatically deconstrain rotation and translation in htoglb; -A option undoes this default). - "Loose" constraints mean the apriori sigmas are large compared to how well the parameter can be estimated without constraints.